suhaib-mousa/encryption-tool/README.md

 - **ABP Framework**

 ## 💡 Help Wanted: Contributions Welcome!
 We welcome contributions to enhance this tool!
-Here are some ways you can help:
+Check out our [Contribution Guidelines](CONTRIBUTING.md) for details.

 - Add support for **new encryption algorithms**.
 - Improve **code optimization**.